webplatform/docs-wpd/CSS_property_guide/index.md

 ==Entering data on the page==

-Now you are ready to start entering the data into the page.
+Now you are ready to start gathering the data to enter into your page.
+I'd advise that you gather the data and record it offline first, just in case something stupid happens and you lose your edits.
+I'm not saying it ''will'' happen, but you never know with Wikis!
+So copy the following headings, put them into your text editor, then read below on how to fill them in.

+* Custom page title
+* Top level summary
+* Data table
+* Syntax
+* Examples
+* Usage
+* Related specifications
+* Related articles
+* Compatibility table

+Safari
+ - Desktop:  Mobile:
+Chrome
+ - Desktop:  Mobile:
+Firefox
+ - Desktop:  Mobile:
+IE
+ - Desktop:  Mobile:
+Opera
+ - Desktop:  Mobile:
+Opera Mini
+ - Desktop: n/a Mobile:
+Android
+ - Desktop: n/a Mobile:
+Blackberry
+ - Desktop: n/a Mobile:
+Nokia N9
+ - Desktop: n/a Mobile:

 You'll need to go through the different form fields in the edit page and fill each one in.

 ===Researching information===